exeter-fp/poker-puzzle/Nick-Swift/README.md

 ```
 ###  No Swift version of `group`

-I wrote my own horribly imperative version of group, as I couldn't find one in the stardard library:
+I wrote my own horribly imperative version of group, as I couldn't find one in the standard library:

 ```swift
 extension Array where Element == Card {